jonathan-sitterley/openair-script-custom-field-auditor/README.md

-# OpenAir Script Custom Field Auditor
+# Suite Projects Pro Script Custom Field Auditor

 ## Description

-This project was used to learn how to build Chrome extensions generally and to solve a common problem with script deployments in OpenAir.
+This project was used to learn how to build Chrome extensions generally and to solve a common problem with script deployments in Suite Projects Pro.
 The extension will:

-- Audit all custom fields within the script and verify if they exist in the OpenAir isntance.
+- Audit all custom fields within the script and verify if they exist in the Suite Projects Pro isntance.
 - If a custom field is missing (or mispelled), the extension will will report an error, including the line of the missing field.
 - Provide a list of any custom fields that should be added to the custom field list.
 - Provide a list of any custom fields that should removed from the custom field list.